Blog

 For react-bun-ssr, this is a first-class .md route.

-For Next.js, this is the same App Router page importing the shared content through the official @next/mdx setup, measured once with Node and once with Bun.
+For Next.js, this is an App Router page importing the shared content through the official @next/mdx setup.

 /data